jechaviz/api_integrator_spec/CONVENTIONS.md

 - Create helper methods for common tasks.

 ## Environment
-We use
+Preferably, use:
-- python 3.12
+- python 3.12 goodies
-- pytest
+- prefer pytest over unittest
-- Windows 10 (for command line)
+We use Windows 10 (for command line)